solo-io/supergloo/docs/content/concepts/_index.md

 ##### Mesh Networking

-While the `mesh-discovery` components discover the resources in registred clusters, the `mesh-networking` components make decisions about federating the various clusters and meshes.
+While the `mesh-discovery` components discover the resources in registered clusters, the `mesh-networking` components make decisions about federating the various clusters and meshes.
 The `VirtualMesh` concept helps to drive the federation behavior.
 When you create a `VirtualMesh` resource, you define what federation and trust model to use. `Mesh-Networking` performs translation at the mesh level for a group of meshes with the`VirtulMeshTranslator` and at the service level with `TrafficTargetTranslator` which will then decide which services federate to which workloads and handle building the correct service-discovery mechanisms.
 For example, with Istio, Service Mesh Hub will create the appropriate `ServiceEntry` and `DestinationRule` resources to enable cross-cluster/mesh communication.

 ![Service Mesh Hub Architecture]({{% versioned_link_path fromRoot="/img/mesh-networking.png" %}})

-The `FederationTranslator`, `FailoverTranslator`, and `mTLSTranslator` are grouped within the VirtulMeshTranslator to handle mesh level configuration and networking.
+The `FederationTranslator`, `FailoverTranslator`, and `mTLSTranslator` are grouped within the `VirtulMeshTranslator` to handle mesh level configuration and networking.
- * `FederationTranslator` handles global DNS resolution and routing for services in remote clusters for each federated traffic target
+ * `FederationTranslator` handles global DNS resolution and routing for services in remote clusters for each federated traffic target.
- * `FailoverTranslator`FailoverTranslator re-routes traffic to targets in remote clusters when local targets are unhealthy.
+ * `FailoverTranslator` re-routes traffic to targets in remote clusters when local targets are unhealthy.
  * `mTLSTranslator` controls mesh-level settings for performing mTLS, including issuing & rotating root certificates used by each mesh.

-The `TrafficTargetTranslator` handles the translation and policy configuration at the TrafficTarget (service) level.
+The `TrafficTargetTranslator` handles the translation and policy configuration at the `TrafficTarget` (service) level.
  * `TrafficPolicyTranslator` creates the `VirtualService` and `DestinationRule` for routing.
  * `AccessPolicyTranslator` creates the `AuthPolicy` for access control.